 - 3 cups all purpose flour

-- generous pinch of salt ( I used fine sea salt)
+- generous pinch of salt I used fine sea salt

-- ½ cup granulated sugar
+- 1/2 cup granulated sugar

-- 2 large eggs, lightly beaten (room temperature)
+- 2 large eggs lightly beaten (room temperature)

-- 2 tablespoon unsalted butter, softened
+- 1/4 cup unsalted butter softened

 - vegetable or canola oil for deep frying

-- more granulated sugar for rolling
+- 3/4 cup granulated sugar for rolling approximately

 - Add in 1 cup of the flour, a pinch of salt and stir till you get a soft batter.
-Cover the bowl with saran wrap and let this sit for about 30 minutes.
+Cover the bowl with cling wrap and let this sit for about 30 minutes.

-- Start kneading the dough by hand for about 5 minutes.
+- If kneading by hand: Transfer the dough to a work surface and knead for about 6 minutes.
 The dough should be soft, smooth and just a little bit sticky.

-- Divide the dough into 3 equal pieces.
+- Divide the dough into 4 equal pieces.